Can You Grind Coffee Beans In A Blender? You’d be Surprised

 Blenders Don’t Come With Grinder Settings or Grinder Attachments?

 Unfortunately there is a lot of misinformation online about blenders and what they can and cannot do.
 For one thing, blenders don’t come with grinder attachments.
-They are not designed to be grinders, so you shouldn’t waste your time scouring the internet for that ever elusive blender that has a grinder setting.
+They are not designed to be grinders, so you shouldn’t waste your time scouring the internet for that ever ellusive blender that has a grinder setting.

 You have two options.
 The first is to get a dedicated grinder.
 A coffee bean grinder would be best.
-These are designed to expertly grind whole coffee beans (you might also consider a spice grinder if a coffee bean grinder is not available).
+These are designed to expertly grind whole coffee beans (you might also consider a spice grinder if a coffee bean grinder is not availablke).

 The second option is to use a blender to grind your coffee beans.
 You will likely end up with a coarse grind, which is fine, especially if you are using a french press as I mentioned above.
 If you really like a fine grind (perhaps you use a pour over method), then you can simply keep the beans blending for a longer time.